-Outcome measurement timing: Unclear (length of time between the pre- and post-intervention outcome measurements ranged from 1 to 8 years) transtibial amputations and 7.7% of partial foot amputations.
-Bilateral amputations, at different levels, occurred in 7.7% of the cases.
-Vascular etiology was responsible for 62.8% (49) of the amputations; trauma occurred in 28.2% of the cases (22); infection affected 6.4% (5) of the patients and tumors 1.3% (1); 1 patient was amputated due to a different reason (1.3%).
-The period between the amputation and the time of the study varied from 1 to 23 years, with a mean of 6.4 years.
-Hansen et al. (2007) Vocational reintegration of people with spinal cord lesion in Bangladesh - an observational study based on a vocational training project at CRP.
+Outcome measurement timing: Unclear (length of time between the pre- and post-intervention outcome measurements ranged from 1 to 8 years)

+Hansen et al. (2007)

+Vocational reintegration of people with spinal cord lesion in Bangladesh - an vocational training project at CRP.
 Asia Pacific Disability Rehabilitation Journal, 18(1): 63-75.

-This study evaluates intervention no. 7.
-Study funding: Unclear (possibly the NGO, Centre for the Rehabilitation of the Paralysed) Design: Single-group pre-test/post-test Participants underwent an initial assessment to identify who had the greatest potential for successfully completing the rehabilitation process.
+Study funding: Unclear (possibly the NGO, Centre for the Rehabilitation of the Paralysed)

+Design: Single-group pre-test/post-test

+Participants underwent an initial assessment to identify who had the greatest potential for observational study based on a successfully completing the rehabilitation process.
 Those who were not in employment were given the opportunity to enrol in the programme (other criteria also used).
 Following the intervention, data were collected through interviews carried out in the respondents' homes.

+1. Employment

+Outcome measurement timing: Unclear (the interviews were conducted at the end of the three-year programme, but the length of time

+Geographical location:

-Outcome measures: Employment Outcome measurement timing: Unclear (the interviews were conducted at the end of the three-year programme, but the length of time Geographical location: Bangladesh (low-income country) Number of study participants: Of the 109 individuals who completed the programme, 46 participants were chosen conveniently to form the basis of an evaluation report completed at the end of the three- year programme.
-The participants were selected on the basis of their proximity in relation to the data collectors, to reduce time spent on transportation between the intervention site and the participants, and to facilitate communication.
+Bangladesh (low-income country)

+Number of study participants: Of the 109 individuals who completed the programme, 46 participants were chosen conveniently to form the basis of an evaluation report completed at the end of the threeyear programme.
+The participants were selected on the basis of their proximity in relation to the data collectors, to reduce time spent on transportation between the intervention site and the participants. and to facilitate communication.

 None of the people with disabilities receiving the intervention were in paid employment at the start, but all had work experience.

 Most participants had little or no formal education, and were from poorer homes in rural environments.
 They would typically receive some level of care from a close relative.